octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Mi-Cho-Coq (which is the Coq specification of the Michelson language) provides the correspondence between a Michelson instruction and an equivalent logical proposition.

 //TODO: So is this automated?
 You give the Michelson code to mi-cho-coq and it automatically transpiles it into a coq code?

-The _Vote_ smart contract can be formalized in a formal definition in Coq (Terms).
+There is no automated process that translates a Michelson code into a formal definition based on Mi-Cho-Coq definitions.
+This must be done manually.

-//TODO: I thought coq languge was galina?
+The _Vote_ smart contract can be formalized in a formal definition in Coq (_Terms_ part of the _Gallina_ language).

 ```
 Definition vote : full_contract _ ST.self_type storage_ty :=